evaCastro/ndn-signed-data/src/consumer-signed-data1/README.md

   a command line program argument.

   We provide an example of the configuration file in the `config/` folder:
   `config/validation1.conf`.
-In this file is specified that data named `/example` should be signed by an identity which its rsa-sha256 certificate is saved in a file `config/trust.cert`.
+In this file it is specified that data named `/example` should be signed by an identity which is an rsa-sha256 certificate that is saved in a file `config/trust.cert`.

-  This consumer can be tested with the provider application included in the `src/provider-signed-data1/` folder.
+  This consumer can be tested with the producer application included in the `src/provider-signed-data1/` folder.

   The rules used by
   the validation process are written in the `validation1.conf` file: